microsoft/Olive/examples/snpe/vgg_snpe_qualcomm_npu/README.md

 # VGG model optimization on Qualcomm NPU
-This folder contains a sample usecase of olive to convert an Onnx model to SNPE DLC, quantize it and convert it to Onnx.
+This folder contains a sample use case of Olive to convert an Onnx model to SNPE DLC, quantize it and convert it to Onnx.

 Performs optimization pipeline:
 - *Onnx Model -> SNPE Model -> Quantized SNPE Model -> Onnx Model (for SNPE EP)*